-In 2010-11, Zoo Pride volunteers donated 43,950 hours to the Society and the Zoo.
-Zoo Pride celebrated its 35th anniversary in 2010.
+Zoo Pride volunteers donate more than 52,000 hours to the Society and the Zoo annually.
+Zoo Pride celebrated its 40th anniversary in 2015.
 Meet some of our volunteers here.

 Zoological Society Education Programs

 Throughout the year, the Zoological Society brings exceptional animal, environmental and science-based educational opportunities to children, adults and families.
-These programs are held in the Karen Peck Katz Conservation Education Center, the ZSM’s eight-classroom building on Zoo grounds.
-The programs help people develop an understanding of wildlife and some of the environmental challenges the Earth faces.
+These programs are held in the Karen Peck Katz Conservation Education Center, the Society’s eight-classroom building on Zoo grounds.
+The programs help people of all ages develop an understanding of wildlife and some of the environmental challenges the earth faces.

-In the last quarter-century, the ZSM has made far-reaching contributions to conservation -- around the world and at the Zoo.
-Many of the animals that are in immediate danger of extinction -- apes, rhinos, tigers – have a better chance for survival thanks to the ZSM.
-Please go here for an archive of stories on the ZSM’s conservation projects.
+In the last quarter-century, the Society has made far-reaching contributions to conservation – around the world and at the Zoo.
+Many of the animals that are in immediate danger of extinction – apes, rhinos, tigers – have a better chance for survival thanks to the Society.
+Please go here for an archive of stories on the Society’s conservation projects.

-As part of its efforts to save the bonobo (a rare ape), the ZSM has established a research station in the Democratic Republic of Congo and headquarters in Kinshasa, the capital.
-Dr. Gay Reinartz, the ZSM's conservation coordinator, heads the Bonobo and Congo Biodiversity Initiative, a diverse range of programs that help bonobos and the people who share their habitat in the Congo.
+As part of its efforts to save the bonobo (a rare ape), the Society has established a research station in the Democratic Republic of Congo and headquarters in Kinshasa, the capital.
+Dr. Gay Reinartz, the Society's conservation coordinator, heads the Bonobo & Congo Biodiversity Initiative, a diverse range of programs that help bonobos and the people who share their habitat in the Congo.
 Please go here for details on this program.
-Dr. Reinartz also heads the Species Survival Plan for these great apes living at zoos, including the group of 15 bonobos at the Milwaukee County Zoo.
+Dr. Reinartz also heads the Species Survival Plan for these great apes living at zoos, including the group of 21 bonobos at the Milwaukee County Zoo.